Yashicachauhan/Linkedin_Extension/README.md

 manifest.json: Defines the extension's metadata and permissions. contentScript.js: Contains the logic to add the floating button and automate the connection requests.
-ConnectAllButton.js: React component that creates and handles the "Connect with All" button. background.js: (Optional) Background script for managing extension-wide tasks.
+ConnectAllButton.js: React component that creates and handles the "Connect with All" button. background.js: Background script for managing extension-wide tasks.

 Usage